packingjs/replace-hash-webpack-plugin/README.md

 This is a [webpack](http://webpack.github.io/) plugin that update script references in HTML files by webpack bundle's hash.

+ It uses the [glob](https://github.com/isaacs/node-glob) library to do files matching.

 ## Installation

 Install the plugin with npm: